Ensuring Safety with NSPIRE: Training the Next Generation

 • Grasp how this score influences the frequency of inspections.

-“No matter your role, the NSPIRE for Public Housing Certification is critical to enhancing your expertise and ensuring compliance with NSPIRE standards,” Altshuler said.
-“And, because the course is available online, you can pursue your certification conveniently from wherever you are at a time that works best for your schedule.”
+“No matter your role, the NSPIRE for Public Housing and NSPIRE-V certifications are critical to enhancing your expertise and ensuring compliance with NSPIRE standards,” Altshuler said.
+“And, because the courses are available online, you can pursue your certification conveniently from wherever you are at a time that works best for your schedule.”

 In the meantime, contact our Online Training Team with any questions.